 The purpose of this policy is to provide guidance on recognizing employees at the time of their retirement for their performance of duties and length of service to the university and to establish parameters under which retirement gifts are recognized as a qualified plan award.
 Establishment of this policy does not require that such gifts be given to a retiring employee.

-Employee Achievement Award – An item of tangible personal property which is (1) transferred to an employee for length of service achievement or safety achievement, (2) awarded as part of a meaningful presentation, and (3) awarded under conditions and circumstances that do not create a significant likelihood of the payment of disguised compensation.
+- An Employee Achievement Award is an item of tangible personal property which is (1) transferred to an employee for length of service achievement or safety achievement, (2) awarded as part of a meaningful presentation, and (3) awarded under conditions and circumstances that do not create a significant likelihood of the payment of disguised compensation.
 Retirement gifts are considered an Employee Achievement Award under the Internal Revenue Code.

-Tangible Personal Property – A physical item that does not include cash, cash equivalents, gift cards, gift coupons, or gift certificates (other than arrangements conferring only the right to select and receive tangible personal property from a limited assortment of items preselected or preapproved by the employer).
+- Tangible Personal Property is a physical item that does not include cash, cash equivalents, gift cards, gift coupons, or gift certificates (other than arrangements conferring only the right to select and receive tangible personal property from a limited assortment of items preselected or preapproved by the employer).
 Also excluded are vacations, meals, lodging, tickets to theater or sporting events, stocks, bonds, other securities, and other similar items.

 A dean, department head, director or individual representing the university in an official capacity, may provide a nontaxable retirement gift of tangible personal property, as defined in section III, which does not exceed $600, to any one employee in recognition of the employee's retirement from the university.
 Retirement gifts of tangible personal property can only be purchased with Local Funds.

 In adherence with the Internal Revenue Service’s qualified plan regulations and to ensure equitable treatment of all employees, the retirement gift policy will be followed by all departments.
 Awards will not exceed the amounts provided below: